2018 visit by Pope Francis to Ireland: Viganò's call for resignation

 During, but otherwise unconnected with, the papal visit Archbishop Carlo Maria Viganò, a former top Vatican diplomat in the United States and staunch conservative critic of Pope Francis, published a letter calling on Francis to resign, claiming that he was made aware in 2013 of abuse allegations in the US against prominent US Cardinal Theodore McCarrick, but took no action.
 Viganò said that Pope Benedict XVI had been aware of the abuse allegations and had placed restrictions on McCarrick's movement and public ministry from 2009, and that Pope Francis had lifted these restrictions.
 However, the New York Times questioned Viganò's allegations.
 It was pointed out that Pope Benedict XVI did not continue to place restrictions on McCarrick by the year 2012 as Viganò alleged, and that he continued publicly celebrating Mass.
 One high-profile appearance for McCarrick that year was at Pope Benedict's birthday celebration, where he joined with other bishops to present a birthday cake to the Pope.
 The Catholic magazine America listed several other public appearances McCarrick made during this time.
 America listed several reasons the letter seemed credible, including Viganò's inside role in these matters as well as Pope Francis's "lack of progress" and "lack of urgency" regarding sexual abuse, but also listed several reasons to be skeptical about the letter, including Viganò's "perceived hostility toward Pope Francis" for having removed him from his post in 2016, allegedly because Viganò was seen as having "become too enmeshed in U.S. culture wars, particularly regarding same-sex marriage."
 Viganò also tried to quash the inquiry during Francis's papacy which led to the resignation of John Nienstedt as Archbishop of Saint Paul and Minneapolis.

 Commemorative items

-An official commemorative medal marking the visit was released., The Dublin Mint Office (a private souvenir producer) also released a Celebration medal to mark the Pope's visit.
+An official commemorative medal marking the visit was released.
+The Dublin Mint Office (a private souvenir producer) also released a Celebration medal to mark the Pope's visit.
 The "Lollipope" – a lemon flavoured lolly complete with a picture of the Pope's face - was selling well ahead of the visit.
 Specially commissioned stamps, Pope Francis fridge magnets, candles and keyrings were also available, as well as many t-shirts, hats and flags.

+Due to public safety notices warning of standing times of up to eight hours at Phoenix Park, practical event memorabilia emerged, including a fully recyclable, flat-pack corrugated cardboard portable chair featuring an image of the Pope.